All Episodes

 The Supreme Court today really stuck it to the anti-smoking Nazis today.

-The uh Supreme Court ruled this morning five to four in favor of uh who was it?
+The Supreme Court ruled this morning five to four in favor of, who was it, Philip Morris.

-The Supreme Court just threw out a 79 and a half million dollar punitive damages claim against Philip Morris USA in a smoking lawsuit.
+The Supreme Court just threw out a $79.5 million punitive damages claim against Philip Morris, USA, in a smoking lawsuit.

 A lib wrote this.

-But uh but anyway, uh this is a lib writing the majority opinion, sticking it to the anti-smoking Nazis, and of course, this bunch of pretending clowns that smoke cigarettes join these class action suits trying to get a big giant payday, uh, trying to pr uh pretend that they had no idea of the dangers.
+And of course, this bunch of pretending clowns that smoke cigarettes join these class action suits trying to get a big giant payday and trying to pretend that they had no idea of the dangers.

-That according to a federal appeals court, the D.C.
-District Court of Appeals today ruled two to one that civilian courts no longer have the authority to consider whether the military is illegally holding foreigners.
+That, according to a federal appeals court, the D.C.
+District Court of Appeals today ruled 2-1 that civilian courts no longer have the authority to consider whether the military is illegally holding foreigners.

 Unbelievable.